 Children under the age of 16 are now required to have their own passport and are not allowed to travel on their parent’s passport.

-From the 1st January 2009, the USA has introduced a new visa waiver Programme.
-Any international traveller to the USA from this date onwards will now be subject to enhanced security requirements and must apply for authorisation.
-Passengers will have to complete an ESTA Form at least 72 hours prior to departure.
-All persons travelling to the USA must now hold a machine readable passport.
+Any international traveller to the USA will have to complete an ESTA Form at least 72 hours prior to departure.
+All persons travelling to the USA must now hold a machine-readable passport.

 JTA Travel will not be held responsible for any bookings made fraudulently using the agency password.
 We recommend that if a member of staff leaves you contact us to change your agency password.